dumpster-divers/dumpster-divers/README.md

 ### Feature One: Users
 This functionality deals with user management so that players can save their progress.
 It takes in a users’ name as the input, generates a unique username for the user, and then creates a user profile that will be stored on the database.
 To update a user, the user’s username and what needs to be updated is passed in as input, and the user profile will be updated on the database.
 To delete a user, pass in the unique username of the user, and the user profile will be deleted on the database.

+#### Front End Features

+#### Sign Up
+Access this using the link https://dumpster-divers.herokuapp.com/signup or click on the sign up link at the top right of the homepage.
+Enter any nickname that you would like to use and the system will give you an unique username that could be used to identify you when you log in.
+Please copy your given username to test the next functionality.

+#### Sign In
+Access this using the link https://dumpster-divers.herokuapp.com/signin or click on the sign in link at the top right of the homepage.
+Enter your given username to log in.
+If you logged in successfully you will be redirected back to the homepage.
+If the system couldn’t find the username that you entered on the database, it will return a modal that tells you to try again.

+#### Update
+Access this using the link https://dumpster-divers.herokuapp.com/userhomepage, this page would eventually be where users see their own stats

 ***POST https://dumpster-divers.herokuapp.com/api/users/add***: